cloudamqp/terraform-provider-cloudamqp/docs/plan.md

 # subscription plans

-Table below shows depricated subscription plans for CloudAMQP.
+Table below shows deprecated subscription plans for CloudAMQP.
 Existing plans will still work, but there will not be possible to create new ones.

 Name | Plan | Type
 ---- | ---- | ----